dmurooka/dmurooka/README.md

 An experienced entrepreneur, educator, and data professional/software engineer with over 10 years of experience in business management.
 I leverage domain expertise in classical ballet and have founded and currently lead Japan's premier classical ballet school, Larrys School of Ballet.

-My skill set spans business management, software engineering, and data science/machine learning, with a strong focus on applying these skills to address various business challenges.
+With over 10 years of experience in school/business management, my expertise spans classical ballet, teaching, software engineering, and data science/machine learning.

 Alongside my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.